fjrefluxx/ESP32-LoRa-Workshop/README.md

 # ESP32 + LoRa Hands-On Tutorial Workshop

-Hands-on tutorial on ESP32 programming and LoRa communicatin.
+Hands-on tutorial on ESP32 programming and LoRa communication.
-Provides four sequential challenges for the participants, that get harder and more complicated with each level.
+Provides four sequential challenges for the participants, which get harder and more complicated with each level.
-Since all communication devices run automatically without a required interaction of the tutorial teacher, the entire setup could remain in place after the official end of the tutorial to provide further opportunities for its completion.
+Since all communication devices run automatically without required interaction of the tutorial teacher, the entire setup could remain in place after the official end of the tutorial to provide further opportunities for its completion.

 A basic understanding of (C/C++) programming is assumed to successfully complete this tutorial workshop.

 > [!CAUTION]
 > The code used in this tutorial workshop runs on REAL hardware and performs REAL RF transmissions!
-> All users must be aware of their actions and the appropriate legal requirements such as usable frequency bands, tx power, duty cycle restrictions, etc.
+> All users must be aware of their actions and the appropriate legal requirements, such as usable frequency bands, tx power, duty cycle restrictions, etc.
+>
+> The employed (simple) duty cycle/backoff in this code conforms to *German/EU* regulations in the respective bands for the pre-defined packets only (as of late 2024).

 ## Requirements